tlobnow/ideal_fishstick/README.md

         conda activate fishy

 3. Clone Github repositories into your MAIN folder and run the `setup.sh` script:
-    - copies necessary packages from MPCDF AlphaFold folder (normal pip installation does not work for all necessary packages unfortunately)
-    - installs additional package networkx version into your environment

         cd
         git clone https://github.com/FreshAirTonight/af2complex.git